Sometimes it can be the smartest way out

 It is imperative that you understand the process of bankruptcy, the requirements, and the affect it will have on you now and down the road.
-We will answer any questions you have and dispel any myths you may have heard to determine if this is the best option for you.
+I will answer any questions you have and dispel any myths you may have heard to determine if this is the best option for you.

 Continuing beyond the bankruptcy process is 4 Pillars budgeting and credit rebuilding services.
-These services are included and available to our clients that decide to file for bankruptcy in order to help you rebuild your credit and secure your financial future.
+These services are included and available to my clients that decide to file for bankruptcy in order to help you rebuild your credit and secure your financial future.

 Things to consider when filing for Bankruptcy